GuillaumeLarue/MudaeBot/README.md

 ```bash
     docker compose up -d --build
 ```
-To stop the bot you hate to run
+To stop the bot you have to run
 ```bash
     docker compose down
 ```